 - up to $1,000 in fines.3

 NRS 202.485 is extremely specific and outlaws a very narrow range of actions.
-Therefore the defense attorney would try to argue that the defendant’s case falls outside the bounds of prohibited behavior.
-The following are two typical defense strategies:
+Therefore the defense attorney would try to argue that your case falls outside the bounds of prohibited behavior.

 - Conditions were safe; or

-- The defendant did not act intentionally
+- You did not act intentionally

 In every case, the prosecution bears the burden to prove guilt beyond a reasonable doubt.
 As long as the defense attorney can show that the prosecution is falling short of this threshold, Nevada criminal charges should not stand.